-When it comes to fire safety, one of the most crucial decisions you can make is selecting the right fire extinguisher.
+When it comes to fire safety, one of the most important decisions you can make is selecting the right fire extinguisher.
 Fires can vary in type and severity, and using the wrong type of extinguisher can be ineffective or even dangerous.
 In this comprehensive guide, we will walk you through the steps to choosing the appropriate fire extinguisher for your specific needs.
-Please remember that you should only use a fire extinguisher if you have received training to do so.

 Understanding Fire Classes